 The continued popularity of the 1911 pistol and its variants is reflected in the genre's impressive price growth in recent years.
-When it comes to design, reliability, customization, historic pedigree, and iconic silhouette, the 1911 pistol design has few rivals, and modern examples like the Nighthawk Custom Trooper 1911 continue to turn heads at Rock Island Auction Company.
+When it comes to design, reliability, customization, historic pedigree, and iconic silhouette, the 1911 pistol design has few rivals, and modern examples like the Nighthawk Custom Predator 1911 continue to turn heads at Rock Island Auction Company.

-Everyone loves Old West guns and October's bounty of gun collection must haves includes a wide assortment of authentic Wild West sixshooters.
+Everyone loves Old West guns, and RIAC's bounty of gun collection must haves includes a wide assortment of authentic Wild West sixshooters.
 Leading the lineup is the Colt Single Action Army revolver, a wheelgun on everyone's wishlist.
 Hollywood’s favorite Western handgun served as the choice sidearm for countless lawmen, desperados, homesteaders, and cowboys who braved the frontier, and fall's selection carries numerous examples of the storied revolver offered at attainable price points.